menu close

 • Back

-The rapid technological advancement of the past few decades has given companies more options than ever when it comes to managing their IT needs.
+The rapid technological advancement of the past few decades has given companies in Australia more options than ever when it comes to managing their IT needs.
 Yet, it can be difficult to understand not just the nuanced differences between solutions like software as a service (SaaS), platform as a service (PaaS), infrastructure as a service (IaaS), and hybrid cloud solutions, but also when and where each model is most appropriate to fit into your business technology strategy.

 To help you determine which of these solutions could play a role in your future IT strategy, let’s take a closer look at each model and look at what it provides, starting with IaaS: